 Ensuring Your Nonprofit Mission Survives the Pandemic Nonprofit MBA Podcast 2.7

-The pandemic has forced nonprofits to think differently about their mission and how to achieve it.
+Summary: The pandemic has forced nonprofits to think differently about their mission and how to achieve it.
 Nonprofits usually focus on their mission, achieving that mission, the founders of the mission, and the staff doing the work.
 Nonprofit leaders are now navigating remote work, changes to tax benefits from the cares act, moving to virtual events, adapting human services, the mental health of their staff, etc. With shutdowns and social distancing, commutes and childcare are more difficult for nonprofit staff.